 - 1. Unpack the lock. - 2.
-With the batteries disconnected, hold down the \textstyle key for 10 seconds and release. - 3.
+With the batteries disconnected, hold down the key for 10 seconds and release. - 3.
 Connect the batteries and listen for 3 beeps.
 Within 5 seconds of hearing the 3 beeps, press and hold until beeping starts.
 This will clear the lock of all programmed data.
 Important: If you do not hear these 3 beeps, you must start over at step 2. - 4.
 Listen for another series of beeps and LED flashes followed by 10 seconds of silence.
 The lock is now ready to program.
 Failure to follow this exact procedure can result in erratic lock behavior.
 Important Note: When entering any key sequence below, do not pause more than 25 seconds between any key presses--otherwise you must start again.

-below, do not pause more than 20 seconds between any key presses-otherwise you must start again.
-Enter Program Mode and Change Factory Master Code 1.
-Press the default Master Code: 2 3 4 5 6.
-2. Wait for the green light and press until multiple beeps are heard.
+Enter Program Mode and Change Factory Master Code

+- 1. Press the default Master Code: 1 2 3 4 5 6. - 2.
+Wait for the green light and press until multiple beeps are heard.
 You are now in Program Mode.

-Note: The lock will been every 6 seconds as a reminder that you are in Program Mode
+Note: The lock will beep every 6 seconds as a reminder that you are in Program Mode.

-3. Enter a new personal 6-digit Master Code number by pressing the following keys: [new Master Code] [new Master Code] (the second set of digits must be exactly the same).
-(For example, if you want your new Master Code to be "664433", Press:
+3. Enter a new personal 6-digit Master Code number by pressing the following keys:

+new [new Master Code] new Ma ster Code] (the sec ond set of digits m ust be exactly / the same)